FarhanBinYousaf/Django_Ajax_CRUD/README.md

 ## Functionality

-This website has two parts on home page , left part contains form which includes Name, Email and Password which are connected to [SQL Lite3](https://www.sqlite.org/index.html) Database ([Django](https://www.djangoproject.com/) and the right side contains [Bootstrap](https://getbootstrap.com/docs/5.2/) Table which displays all record and contains Action like Edit and Delete.
+This website has two parts on home page:
+> left part contains form which includes Name, Email and Password which are connected to [SQL Lite3](https://www.sqlite.org/index.html) Database [Django](https://www.djangoproject.com/)
+> the second is right side contains [Bootstrap](https://getbootstrap.com/docs/5.2/) Table which displays all record and contains Action like Edit and Delete.

 You can Edit or Delete your record with just one click.
 To Change record click on Edit button then corresponding record would rendered in exact form without page reloading then you can save it.